 The Partnerships achievements in the last 12 months are outlined in the attached appendix 1.
 The CSP works with partners to help deliver statutory duties of the Local authorities for example "Prevent" and also provide multi agency support for vulnerable groups for example the Targeted Family Support programme.
-This type of partnership working allows improved outcomes using reduced funding.
+This type of partnership working often allows improved outcomes using reduced funding.

-West Devon Project Work
+South Hams Project Work

-Louisa Daley is the Community Safety Officer for West Devon, since T18 she has taken over responsibility also for South Hams.
-She works with partner agencies covering the main towns of Tavistock and Okehampton and their surrounding areas in tackling the most serious community safety issues and is engaged in the following initiatives.
-Since $1^{\rm st}$ June 2015 Louisa Daley is the Community Safety Specialist for South Hams and West Devon Councils.
+Peter Dale was the Community Safety Officer until 31st May 2015, and worked with partner agencies covering the main towns of Ivybridge, Totnes, Kingsbridge, Dartmouth, Salcombe and their surrounding areas, in tackling the most serious community safety issues and was engaged in the following initiatives.
+Since 1st June 2015 Louisa Daley became the Community Safety Specialist for South Hams and West Devon Councils.
 A summary of this work may be found in appendix 2.

-ANTI-SOCIAL BEHAVIOUR WITHIN WEST DEVON
+ANTI-SOCIAL BEHAVIOUR WITHIN SOUTH HAMS

 Monthly ASB meetings take place to discuss information sharing and case management on high level or persistent ASB perpetrators.
 These multiagency meetings are chaired by the ASB Officer, John Ward.
-The agencies attending the meetings include the Youth Offending Team, West Devon Borough Council, Registered Housing Providers, Police and Children and Young Peoples Services.
+The agencies attending the meetings include the Youth Offending Team, South Hams District Council, Registered Housing Providers, Police and Children and Young Peoples Services.